nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 ## List all students: `list`
-Shows a list of all students in the address book.
+Shows a list of all students in the application.
 - Format: `list`
   - Any parameter after `list` is ignored